Bike Accident Brain Injury: What You Need To Know

 Types of closed head injuries

-Can I sue for a bike accident brain injury?
+Can I sue for a brain injury after a bike accident with a car in Michigan?

 You may be able to sue the at-fault driver of the car or truck who hit you for pain and suffering compensation as well as excess medical expenses, excess lost wages and other economic damages.